pathannoor491-coder/pathan-python21/README.md

 # pathan-python21
-this is my first Repositort
+this is my first Repositort.
 Auther - Noor